borisdj/borisdj.github.io/_posts/2024-04-01-lightning-network.md

 With current transaction throughput we could see each year opening up to 100 000 new channels.
 Later process for onboarding users can be increased even more with [**Channel Factories**](https://bitcoinops.org/en/topics/channel-factories/){:target="_blank"} for [**scalability**](https://bitcoin.stackexchange.com/questions/67158/what-are-channel-factories-and-how-do-they-work){:target="_blank"}.
 But once set up it can handle large volumes of transactions without the need for regular main net connection, only rarely.
--- As such it has the potential for over [1 million](https://cointelegraph.com/news/bitcoin-lightning-network-vs-visa-and-mastercard-how-do-they-stack-up){:target="_blank"} TPS, just the right number, while keeping the fees low.
+-- As such it has the potential for over [**1 million**](https://cointelegraph.com/news/bitcoin-lightning-network-vs-visa-and-mastercard-how-do-they-stack-up){:target="_blank"} TPS, just the right number, while keeping the fees low.
 Still it should be mentioned that this is not necessarily the ultimate fix ([Challenges](https://www.blockchain-council.org/blockchain/what-is-the-lightning-network/){:target="_blank"} & [Response](https://murchandamus.medium.com/i-have-just-read-jonald-fyookballs-article-https-medium-com-jonaldfyookball-mathematical-fd112d13737a){:target="_blank"}).
-Those protocols are meant to extend Bitcoin's functionality up to a point, while maintaining the base layer secure and decentralized ([LN 2.0](https://blog.theabacus.io/lightning-network-2-0-b878b9bb356e){:target="_blank"}).
+Those protocols are meant to extend Bitcoin's functionality up to a point, while maintaining the base layer secure and decentralized ([**LN 2.0**](https://blog.theabacus.io/lightning-network-2-0-b878b9bb356e){:target="_blank"}).

 -- Another issue that Lighting improves upon is **Privacy** as transactions are not publicly visible on the chain.
 It also adds support for miliSats a sub Sat (1/1000), with higher decimal precision for microtransactions and streaming payments.